 A fun bonus of the zoo is the sky tram, a unique way to transverse the park.
 Observe the grounds from above as you travel from one end of the park to another via sky tram!

 San Diego Safari Park

 The sister to the magnificent zoo is the iconic San Diego Safari Park.
 Often referred to as the wild animal park, this 1800-acre park is the best way to see wild animals in their natural environments.
-Most of this park’s residents are in huge enclosures that have everything they need.
-They are allowed to roam freely with other species, as they would in their native habitats.
+Most of this park’s residents are in massive enclosures and are allowed to roam freely with other species, as they would in their native habitats.

-The predators are kept in separate enclosures to prevent any mishaps, but they have huge territories to explore and engage with.
+The predators are kept in separate enclosures to prevent mishaps, but they have huge territories to explore and considerable engagement opportunities.

 Although you can’t drive a personal vehicle through the park, you can upgrade from a walking tour (don’t worry – all enclosures are fenced in!) to a guided safari tour, which brings you as close as safely possible to the animals.
 If you’re lucky, you can even hand-feed a giraffe!

 San Diego Brewery Hopping

 Small microbrews are all the rage, and you wouldn’t think San Diego is at the leading edge of that trend, but it is.
 Breweries hailing from San Diego receive countless national and even international prestige.